Mqzn/mTime/README.md

 ```
 ### Extra information
-This project has been built using JDK8, and
+This project has been built using JDK8.
-Iam the only author of this project.

 Thanks for viewing this project !